-With more news of brain injuries in young football players, many parents are grappling with the decision to let their children play
+With more news of brain injuries in young football players, many parents are grappling with the decision to let their children play, because of the fear of them suffering a football injury.

 On the heels of the release of the film, “Concussion,” which tells the story of the NFL’s attempts to silence the doctor who discovered the first case of brain damage in an NFL player, NBC News reported that a former college football player who had died of congenital heart defect at the age of 25 was found to have the worst case of brain trauma in someone so young.